Cluster Before You Hallucinate: Approximating Node-Capacitated Network Design and Energy Efficient Routing: Single-Sink Node-Capacitated Network Design

-\snd{{\sf SSNC}\xspace} The input to the single-sink node-capacitated network design problem (\snd) consists of an undirected graph $G = (V,E)$, with $|V| = n$, and a collection of $k$ sources ${\cal D} = \{s_i \; | i \in [k]\}$ with respective demands $\{d_i \geq 1 \; | i \in [k]\}$.
+\snd{{\sf SSNC}\xspace} The input to the \snd problem consists of an undirected graph $G = (V,E)$, with $|V| = n$, and a collection of $k$ sources ${\cal D} = \{s_i \; | i \in [k]\}$ with respective demands $\{1\le d_i \leq q \; | i \in [k]\}$.
+Recall that each source node has degree one.
 There is a specified sink $t\in V$ to which each source $s_i$ wants to send $d_i$ units of flow unsplittably.
-Each vertex $v \in V\setminus \{t\}$ has a cost $c(v)$ and uniform capacity $q$; the sink $t$ is assumed to have zero cost and infinite capacity \footnote{Assigning the sink zero cost only makes approximation harder.
-Also if the sink had capacity of $q$, we would be limited to solving only problems with total demand at most $q$.}.
-We assume that each demand is at most $q$ (otherwise the instance is infeasible).
-The output is a subset of nodes $V' \sse V$ such that the graph $G[V']$ induced by the vertices $V'$ can concurrently support an unsplittable flow of $d_i$ units from each source $s_i$ to the sink $t$.
-The objective is to minimize the total cost $c(V') = \sum_{v \in V'} c(v)$ of the output graph.
-We will also refer to the vertices $\{s_i\; | i \in [k]\}$ as {\em terminals}.
+Each node $v \in V\setminus \{t\}$ has a cost $c_v$ and uniform capacity $q$; the sink $t$ has zero cost and capacity $kq$ (so all demands can be routed into it).
+Recall that zero-cost nodes in \ncnd (and \scnd) are allowed to have larger capacity than $q$.
+The output is a subset of nodes $V' \sse V$ such that the graph $G[V']$ induced by the nodes $V'$ can concurrently support an unsplittable flow of $d_i$ units from each source $s_i$ to the sink $t$.
+The objective is to minimize the total cost $c(V') = \sum_{v \in V'} c(v)$.
+We will also refer to the nodes $\{s_i\; | i \in [k]\}$ as {\em terminals}.
+In our analysis, we use \opt to denote the cost of the optimal \scnd solution.